 Payment for International orders.

 The simplest way to pay for an international order is PayPal.
 The fees, however, are somewhat high.
-A less expensive method is through TransferWise, and I have a TransferWise account.
-For instruments, I recommend it.
+A less expensive method is through Wise (previously TransferWise) and I have a TransferWise account.
+For large purchases likeinstruments, I recommend it.

 Thank you for considering owning some of my work.
 Please ask, you have any questions.